Nice0Man/Nice0Man/README.md

 - 👋 Hi, I’m @Nice0Man
-- 👀 I’m interested in Coputer science
+- 👀 I’m interested in Computer science
 - 🌱 I’m currently studying in MEPhI universyti in Moscow
 - 🌱 I’m currently learning "C" and "Python"
 - 📫 How to reach me on Telegram? >> https://t.me/nice_man_mephi